Hop-Constrained Metric Embeddings and their Applications: Hop-constrained clan embedding

 \section{Hop-constrained clan embedding}

 In this section we prove \Cref{thm:ClanHopUltrametric}.
 We restate the theorem for convenience: \ClanHopUltrametric*

-The algorithm and it's proof will follow lines similar to that of \Cref{thm:UltrametricRamsey}.
+The algorithm and its proof will follow lines similar to those of \Cref{thm:UltrametricRamsey}.
 The main difference is that in the construction of \Cref{thm:UltrametricRamsey} we had a set of marked vertices $M$ and each time when creating a partition we removed all the boundary vertices from $M$, while here we will create a cover where the boundary vertices will be duplicated to multiple clusters.